TcMenu/documentation/content/arduino-libraries/tc-menu/themes/rendering-with-themes-icons-grids.md

 Then we provide the title mode as described in the section above followed by the palette (we'll discuss palettes later in more detail) but these are four colors to be used when drawing the item.

 Next, we configure the default font.
 Fonts can be configured in many different ways, either using "native font" or you can directly provide adafruit or tcUnicode fonts using specialised overrides.
-See the section on fonts below, there is also another [guide on fonts and how to use them]({{< relref "using-custom-fonts-in-menu.md" >}}).
+See the section on fonts below, there is also another [guide on fonts and how to use them](${relRef("using-custom-fonts-in-menu.md")}).
 The three theme methods for dealing with fonts are:

     withNativeFont(void* fontData, int fontMagnification);
     withAdaFont(const GFXfont* font, int mag = 1)